 Requirements: Light sensor fast enough to capture changes in shutter glasses display, around 1 ms; and a osciliscope or other device fast enough; and a shutter glass 3D display

-The IEEE liaison was discussed.
+The IEEE P.3333 liaison was discussed.
 See VQEG’s reply liaison (forthcoming).

 The agenda for Wednesday, Thursday and/or Friday may change.
-If another group ends early, the remaining time will be given to 3D.
+If another group ends early, the remaining time will be given to 3DTV.